skip to content

 • Proof of Means

 You (and your spouse/de facto partner) must provide proof of your income and assets with your application for legal aid.
 This can be copies of recent pay slips over 4 weeks, a letter from your employer stating weekly income or a taxation group certificate or taxation return.
 A copy of a Centrelink income statement is also acceptable.
-As well, the Commission will need to view copies of bank statements or passbooks showing the balance over the last two months in all accounts (a teller slip stating the current bank balance is not sufficient).
+As well, Legal Services will need to view copies of bank statements or passbooks showing the balance over the last two months in all accounts (a teller slip stating the current bank balance is not sufficient).
 If you own real estate, a copy of council rates or water rates notice showing the property value must also be shown.

 If these documents do not accompany the application, it will not be processed but will be sent back to you.